 Last weekend I saw the movie Selma, which focuses on racial injustice.
 It is, in the truest sense of the word, moving.
 It stirs emotions, provokes thinking, sways opinion, and starts important conversations.
 In light of the issues now facing American Christians, it is an especially powerful film.

 At the end of the movie, Martin Luther King, Jr. stands on the steps of the Montgomery capitol building.
 He addresses the large crowd of people who had just completed the fifty-four mile march there from Selma.
 As the camera focuses on various faces in the crowd, their expressions are optimistic and triumphant.
 One such face was a white woman who.
 Chillingly, just hours after MLK’s speech, the KKK murdered her while driving people back to Selma.
 Despite the air of victory surrounding the Montgomery speech, the fight was far from over.

-I don't think our current scenario is exactly like that of the people in Selma, but if there's anything the last half of 2014 showed me, it was that there is still much work to be done.
+I don’t think our current scenario is exactly like that of the people in Selma.
+But if there’s anything the last half of 2014 showed me, it was that there is still much work to be done.

 This past fall, grand juries decided not to indict either of the police officers responsible for the deaths of Eric Garner in Staten Island and Michael Brown in Ferguson.
 The American people now have to sort through a confusing tangle of conflicting accounts, opposing opinions, differing perspectives, and deep-seated emotions to try and find a way forward.
-The ethnic injustice of our past, such as the hate that was clearly portrayed in Selma, makes this a heavy task.
+The ethnic injustice of our past, such as the hate portrayed in Selma, makes this a heavy task.
 For the Brown and Ferguson cases represent much more than their specific circumstances; they represent the racial division that still exists today.
 And nowhere is this seen more clearly than in the strong and varied responses to the controversial legal rulings that came out on each of the tragedies.

 Correcting a Misguided Starting Point